-"This multimedia project enters into a dialogue with methodologies developed by early Asian and Pacific Island astronomers, and suggests a philosophical ideology of the movement of celestial bodies - acknowledging the oneness of all life.
-The digital arts and dance of Astrolabe transports audiences in an immersive space voyage for virtual reality, film and sound exhibition.”
+"This multimedia project enters into a dialogue with methodologies developed by early Asian and Pacific Island astronomers, and suggests a philosophy of the movement of celestial bodies - acknowledging the oneness of all life.”

-Te Matatiki Toi Ora extends its heartfelt thanks to Daniel Belton and Good Company Arts (goodcompanyarts.com) for reimagining Astrolabe for online audiences.
+Te Matatiki Toi Ora extends its heartfelt thanks to Daniel Belton and Good Company Arts (goodcompanyarts.com) for reimagining Astrolabe - Whakaterenga for online audiences.